Best College Majors for Lucrative Careers

 Be Flexible

-In reality, making these decisions isn’t as straightforward as this simple list.
-It’s a bit circular, Ripo says.
+Making these decisions isn’t as straightforward as this simple list, though.
+Instead, it’s a bit circular, Ripo says.
 You might learn about your interests, talk to a professional, then go back and re-evaluate whether what she said matches up to your assessment results.
-The process might start all over again.
+At that point, the process might start all over again.
 But you’ll get there!

 What if You Feel Pressured to Pursue a “Lucrative Major” by Your Relatives?